 and last but not least….

-Robes are (obviously) insanely comfy and perfect for nursing.
+Robes are (obviously) insanely comfy and perfect for lounging with baby and nursing.
 Here are two fantastic options for warmer and cooler climes:

 Super soft, comfortable and great for lounging, nursing and cuddling with baby!

 This fleece robe feels like a soft, cozy sweater.
 Perfect to hang in all day long!